 Well, it turns out browsing Google, Netflix, Twitter and Instagram is actually easier on your eyes, given their choice of font - while websites like Wikipedia and The Guardian could be causing a strain on our eyes owing to their font selection, according to research compiled by Feel Good Contacts.

-The full ranking is below, with fonts ranked from best to worst for your eyes:1.
-Google - Arial 2.
+1. Google - Arial 2.
 Yahoo - Helvetica Neue 3.
 The Lad Bible - Helvetica Neue 4.
 Netflix - Helvetica Neue 5.
 Twitter - System UI 6.
 Instagram - System UI.
 7. Facebook - Segoe UI 8.
 Office - Segoe UI 9.
 YouTube - Roboto 10.
 Amazon - Amazon Ember 11.
 BBC Online - Reith Sans 12.
 Reddit - IBMPlexSans 13.
 Twitch TV - Roobert 14.
 NHS Online - Frutiger W01 15.
 The Guardian - Guardian Egyptian Web 16.
 Wikipedia - Sans Serif

 Commenting on why fonts have such an impact on your eyes, spokesperson at Feel Good Contacts, Nimesh Shah, said: "Serif fonts can often be much more difficult to read due to the tails and flicks on the ends of each letter, which makes them hard to distinguish between.
 Times New Roman was once seen as a default font, but it is used less and less these days, perhaps this is a reason for its decline.

 "Sans serif fonts such as Arial and Helvetica are simpler and more streamlined fonts making them ideal for websites and readability on screen, and we have even seen Google and Microsoft develop their own typefaces in recent years to create better experiences for users."